joshrp/moonlight-docs/Setup-Guide.md

 * Try streaming from a different network.
 Some corporate or public WiFi networks block streaming applications like Moonlight.
 If that happens, you may have success with the ZeroTier setup steps below.

-* Run the "Moonlight Internet Streaming Tester" found in the [Moonlight Internet Streaming Helper](https://github.com/moonlight-stream/Internet-Streaming-Helper/releases) and ask for help on our [Discord server](https://discord.gg/MySTSdq).
+* Run the "Moonlight Internet Streaming Tester" found in the [Moonlight Internet Hosting Tool](https://github.com/moonlight-stream/Internet-Streaming-Helper/releases) and ask for help on our [Discord server](https://discord.gg/MySTSdq).
 Be sure to have the tester log handy.

 ### ZeroTier
 [ZeroTier](https://www.zerotier.com/) which is a service that acts similar to a VPN, but with better performance in most cases.